kalisio/crisis/docs/quickstart/features.md

 ## <i class="las la-users"></i> Structure your organization

-Structure your personnel in groups and grant them a role, assign them some tags.

-Tags make easier to classify your members with respect to other criteria (i.e. skills, title, etc.).
+Structure your personnel in groups and grant them a role, assign them some tags with respect to your business criteria (i.e. skills, titles, etc.).

 ## <i class="las la-bullhorn"></i> Notify your organization

 Notify your members or teams in a matter of seconds.

-You can set predefined models of notifications including information about the event, the location and the way you will interact with the participants.
+You can define predefined models of notifications including information about the event, the location and the way you will interact with the participants.

-The recipients could be individual members, teams or groups of members sharing the same criteria (i.e. skills, title, etc.).
+The recipients could be individual members, teams or groups of members sharing the same criteria (i.e. skills, titles, etc.).

 ## <i class="las la-comments"></i> Mobilize and interact instantly